MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Microsoft Teams Rooms Pro Management

-It’s strongly recommended to enroll your Surface Hub 3 into the Microsoft Teams Rooms Pro Management portal, a cloud-based management solution designed to proactively monitor and update Microsoft Teams Rooms devices and their peripherals.
-This service is tailored for organizations aiming to enhance the meeting room experience for end users, facilitated by real-time monitoring and management for Microsoft Teams Rooms devices.
+It’s strongly recommended to use a licence for the Microsoft Teams Rooms Pro Management portal, a cloud-based management solution designed to proactively monitor and update Microsoft Teams Rooms devices and their peripherals.
+This service is tailored for organizations aiming to enhance the meeting room experience for end users, facilitated by real-time monitoring and management for Microsoft Teams Rooms devices like Surface Hub 3.

 - **Intelligent Operations**: Utilizes software and machine learning to automate updates, detect problems, and resolve issues for Microsoft Teams Rooms.
 - **Timely Security Patches**: Automated update management ensures that security patches are applied promptly as they become available, minimizing the window of vulnerability and protecting devices from known security threats.
 - **Update Management**: Automates the orchestration of meeting application and Windows updates based on customer-configurable deployment rings.

+To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management)

+## Differences with Windows 10 Team Edition

+The following security features are not enabled by default on Surface Hub 3:

+- BitLocker
+- Code integrity policy

 ## Learn more